On L List of Movie Reviews

 10/15:

 The reason why the film works is Sidney Poitier.
-He would also cement his status as one of the best actors ever in the history
+He'll also cement his status as one of the best actors ever

 In the Heat of the Night, and